Showing posts with label holidays. Show all posts

 Walking to Cold Water Book Store.

-We stopped in at Cold Water Book Store for a quick pick to see what new books they had in stock.
+We stopped by Cold Water Book Store for a quick browse to see what new books they had in stock.

-My husband had a call out to work in Huntsville, I rode to work with him.
+My husband had a call-out to work in Huntsville, so I rode with him.

 The lights will be lit on Friday.

-Bridge Street Town Centre was decorated for Christmas Holidays.
+Bridge Street Town Center was decorated for the Christmas Holidays.

 White Reindeer at Bridge Street